V T 51A: FRESHMAN SEMINAR

 Description

 Provides enrichment of the core curriculum of the Veterinary Technology Program.
-Students will develop or improve study skills, time management, professionalism, communication, and conflict resolution.
+Students will build on their current study skills, time management, professionalism, communication, and conflict resolution skills.
+Students will work with their classmates and the instructor to tailor these skills to the Veterinary Technology Program.
 Lectures, discussion, and workshop format.
 Intended for students in the Veterinary Technology Program; enrollment is limited to students accepted in the program.

 Course Objectives